andrealaspina/galerkin/README.md

 - `DiscretizationType`: Discretization type (CG or HDG).

-- `TimeDerOrder`: Time derivative order (e.g., 1 for the heat equation and 2 for elastic problems).
+- `TimeDerOrder`: Time derivative order (e.g., 1 for thermal problems and 2 for elastic problems).

 - `Domain`: Problem domain (time of frequency).